 Most babies are able to sit by themselves between 5 and 8 months of age.
 Once they’ve mastered rolling and sitting, babies generally work on pushing themselves up onto their hands and knees.

 At this stage, the highest position can be dangerous, as your baby may try pulling themselves to standing at any moment.
+Likewise, they may be going through a sleep regression, insisting on staying away at odd hours, playing by themselves in their crib.
+You need to lower the mattress height to ensure they’re safe for this stage.

 Place the Crib Mattress at the Lowest Position for Older Babies and Toddlers